 The third panel features a lion attacking a wild bull while another bull looks on with fear.

 These panels formed part of the floor decoration of a building in the Imperial Palace complex known today as the Sala a Tre Navate (Hall with Three Aisles).
-It belongs to the second phase of construction (AD 125 – 134) of the Villa.
+It belongs to the Villa’s second phase of construction (AD 125 – 134).
 The building consisted of a vestibule that led to a triclinium with two rows of columns and a small rectangular niche.
 This type of room was called “oecus corinthius” by Vitruvius.
 It was a kind of colonnade with a vaulted ceiling in the central part and a smooth ceiling over the external ambulatory.

 Today, the three mosaic panels with bucolic scenes are on public display in the Vatican Museums in Rome, in the rooms Gabinetto delle Maschere (Cabinet of Masks) and Sala degni Animali (Halls of the Animals).
 The Centaur mosaic is in the Altes Museum in Berlin.